 The achievement of the Council's pledges and key service actions set out in the corporate plan will significantly improve local services for the benefit of residents.
-The achievement of the pledges will enable local people to judge how well the Council is doing and it is intended will lead to improved customer satisfaction.
+The achievement of the pledges will enable local people to judge how well the Council is doing.
 Feedback on progress will be provided to citizens in the Council's publication, Walsall Pride.